-Revenues from the segment's fluid-handling product line increased \$4.4 million, or 28%, in the first quarter of 2010 compared to the first quarter of 2009, including a \$1.2 million, or 7%, increase from the favorable effect of currency translation.
-Excluding the effect of currency translation, revenues from the segment's fluid-handling product line increased \$3.2 million, or 21%, primarily due to an increase in revenues at our European operations and, to a lesser extent, the U.S. and China.
-The increases in Europe and China were primarily due to higher demand for capital products, while the increase in the U.S. was driven by increased sales of our parts and consumable products.
+Revenues from the segment's stock-preparation equipment product line increased \$8.6 million, or 52%, in the second quarter of 2010 compared to the second quarter of 2009, including a \$0.5 million, or 4%, decrease from the unfavorable effect of currency translation.
+Excluding the effect of currency translation, revenues from the segment's stock-preparation equipment product line increased \$9.1 million, or 56%, primarily due to an increase in revenues in the U.S. and, to a lesser extent, Europe and China.
+The increases in the U.S. and Europe were principally driven by higher demand for capital products, while the increase in China was due to higher demand for both capital and aftermarket products.
+While revenues in China increased in the second quarter of 2010 compared to the corresponding prior year period, they were lower than anticipated due to customer-initiated delays in delivering several large recycling systems.